nicoladaniello/eva-parser/README.md

 # Description

-Implementation of a recursive descent parser for a custom programming language similar to Javascript, called EVA.
+Implementation of an interpreter for a custom programming language similar to Javascript, called EVA.
-EVA is a dynamic programming language with a simple syntax, functional and OOP support.
+EVA is a dynamic programming language with functional and OOP support.

+The parser for EVA was generated with [syntax-cli](https://www.npmjs.com/package/syntax-cli).

+For an example implementation of a manually built recursive-descent parser have a look at my [parser project](https://github.com/nicoladaniello/parser).

 ### Execute inline command